waldenlight/omen-weather-app/README.md

 ## Future additions

 I do plan on adding more to this project overtime such as...
-1. Responsive styles
-2. More weather icons (perhaps even dynamic ones)
-3. More displayed data
+1. More displayed data
-4. More functionality that differentiates this app from other weather apps
+2. More functionality that differentiates this app from other weather apps